JuliaDocs/Documenter.jl/docs/src/man/syntax.md

         GKSwstype: "100" # https://discourse.julialang.org/t/generation-of-documentation-fails-qt-qpa-xcb-could-not-connect-to-display/60988
       run: julia --project=docs --color=yes docs/make.jl
     ```
-    Alternatively, you can set this environemnt variable directly in Julia using
+    Alternatively, you can set this environment variable directly in Julia using
     ```julia
     ENV["GKSwstype"] = "100"
     ```

 `@example` blocks automatically define `ans` which, as in the Julia REPL, is bound to the
 value of the last evaluated expression.
 This can be useful in situations such as the
-following one where where binding the object returned by `plot` to a named variable would
+following one where binding the object returned by `plot` to a named variable would
 look out of place in the final rendered documentation:

 ````markdown